hephaestus-compiler-project/types-bug-study-artifact/README.md

 for each bug,
 it first searches over
-the corresponding repository for commits containing the ID of the bug in the commit message.
+the corresponding repository for commits containing the ID of the bug in commit's message.
 If that fails and the repository is hosted in GitHub, then the script searches for pull requests that have tagged the given bug ID.
 Finally,
+the scripts produces
+`$DOWNLOADS/bugs/fixes/{groovy,kotlin,java,scala}.txt`,
-the script saves the URLs of bug reports, and the URLs of their fixes in `$DOWNLOADS/bugs/fixes/{groovy,kotlin,java,scala}.txt`.
+which contains the URL of each bug report and fix.

+Finally,
-To print some general statistics regarding our bug collection approach run
+to print some general statistics regarding our bug collection approach run

 ```bash